Is Luminous a part of The Episcopal Church?

 What is your affiliation information?

-We are a part of the Anglican Church in North America (ACNA) and the global Anglican Communion.
-Our diocese is Churches For the Sake of Others (C4SO), which is a national diocese rather than geographical.
+Our diocese is Churches For the Sake of Others (C4SO), led by Bp.
+Todd Hunter, which is a national diocese rather than geographical.
 The Anglican Communion is present in over 165 countries and is the third largest expression of Christianity behind the Orthodox and Roman Catholic Church.
-Though many in our parish come from different denominations, most of which are non-denominational, but are encouraged to have found a home in the Anglican way.
+By association with C4SO, we are a part of the Anglican Church in North America (ACNA) and the global Anglican Communion.